mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 hard-reset operation, so the game returns through the same reset-to-BASIC path as the IE F10 hotkey.

+The large menu work buffers are absolute high-memory symbols in IE builds, not `.bsschip` allocations.
+This keeps `_mnu_screen` and `_mnu_morescreen` away from the low-memory audio and runtime scratch areas.

 Intuition Engine reserves host function keys for runtime tools: F8 toggles the Lua REPL overlay, F9 toggles the machine monitor, F10 hard-resets the runtime, F11 toggles fullscreen, and F12 toggles the status bar.
 The IE build therefore